AEADataEditor/aea-de-guidance/template-README.md

 # Template README and Guidance

 > INSTRUCTIONS: This README suggests structure and content that would be seen favorably by the AEA Data Editor.
-It may be easier to re-use if using the [unformatted version on Github](https://github.com/AEADataEditor/aea-de-guidance/blob/master/template-README.md).
+It is available as [Markdown/txt](https://github.com/AEADataEditor/aea-de-guidance/blob/master/template-README.md), [Word](templates/README.docx), [LaTeX](templates/README.tex), and [PDF](templates/README.pdf).
 In practice, there are many variations and complications, and authors should feel free to adapt to their needs.
-All lines starting with `> INSTRUCTIONS` can (should) be removed from the final README.
-This README is in [Markdown-format](https://en.wikipedia.org/wiki/Markdown), but can just as easily be saved as `txt` (ASCII) file.
-Editing in Word or other word processors is fine (but overkill), as long as a PDF is submitted as well.
+All instructions can (should) be removed from the final README (in Markdown, remove lines starting with `> INSTRUCTIONS`).
+Please ensure that a PDF is submitted in addition to the chosen native format.

 Data Availability Statements
 ----------------------------